coolscala/startakka/README.markdown

 For eclipse:

  - clone this repository
+  - cd workspace
+  - git clone git://github.com/coolscala/startakka.git
- - install eclipse with the scala plugin
+ - install eclipse with the scala plugin: http://www.scala-ide.org/
  - open the project and run the single file there
  - have fun